Paul Mecurio

-Paul Mecurio (born Paul Mercurio) is a comedian, actor, writer and producer.
+Paul Mecurio (born Paul Mercurio) is an American comedian, actor, writer and producer.
 Mecurio has dozens of TV and film appearances and has won an Emmy Award and a Peabody Award.
 Mecurio worked as an investment banker and mergers and acquisitions lawyer before he turned to stand-up comedy full time.

 Early life and career

 Mecurio was born and raised in Providence, Rhode Island.
 During his childhood, he worked at his mother's furniture store with his two siblings.

 Mecurio graduated from Providence College and from Georgetown University Law Center in Washington, D.C.
 He first started his career on Wall Street in New York City as a mergers and acquisitions lawyer at Willkie Farr & Gallagher, and later as an investment banker at Credit Suisse First Boston.

 While working on Wall Street, Mecurio attended a private stand-up comedy show by comedian Jay Leno.
 Mecurio, a comedy fan who had written some jokes for himself, handed 15 pages of his own material to Leno with the hope of selling some for him to use on television.
 Leno contacted him and asked for more; Mecurio was paid $50 for his first joke which Leno used on the show.

 Mecurio became a self-described "addict" to performing stand-up comedy.
 Shortly after doing stand-up as hobby while still on Wall Street, he had a seven-month absence from work to support his mother in Providence; after returning to New York, he resigned to focus on comedy.
 After struggling as a stand-up and becoming frustrated with the challenges of making a living, Mecurio returned to Wall Street investment banking, swearing off comedy and telling himself and his girlfriend that he would leave comedy for good.
 Seven months later, he began performing again.

 Mecurio dropped the "r" from his surname to distinguish himself from Australian actor and dancer Paul Mercurio, who had joined the same entertainment union before him.